The Gray House (TV series): Production

 The eight-part limited series has Morgan Freeman and Lori McCreary as producers through Revelations Entertainment alongside Kevin Costner via Territory Pictures and Big Dreams Entertainment from Republic Pictures.
 The project was first reported in September 2022.
 Rod Lake, Howard Kaplan and Leslie Greif are also executive producers.
-Directed by Roland Joffé, filming took place in Romania in June 2023 with a cast including Mary Louise Parker, Ben Vereen, Paul Anderson, Amethyst Davis, Daisy Head and Robert Knepper.
+Directed by Roland Joffé, filming took place in Romania from April through September 2023 with a cast including Mary-Louise Parker, Ben Vereen, Paul Anderson, Amethyst Davis, Daisy Head and Robert Knepper.

-The soundtrack for the series includes an original song performed by Willie Nelson, which closes the series as well as songs by Scott Stapp, Shania Twain, Killer Mike and Yolanda Adams and a Jon Bon Jovi co-written song performed by Adrienne Warren.
+The soundtrack for the series includes an original song performed by Willie Nelson, which closes the series, as well as songs by Scott Stapp, Shania Twain, Killer Mike and Yolanda Adams and a Jon Bon Jovi co-written song performed by Adrienne Warren.

 Release

 The series was shown at the Monte-Carlo Television Festival on June 14, 2024.
 In September 2025, Amazon Prime Video acquired U.S. rights to the series, planning to release it sometime in early 2026.
+All episodes of the series were released on February 26, 2026.

+Reception

+The review aggregator website Rotten Tomatoes reported a 45% approval rating based on 11 critic reviews.
+The website's critics consensus reads, "An anachronistic retelling of forgotten heroes, The Gray House mostly disappoints with its lackluster writing, laughable characterizations, and misrepresented history."
+Metacritic, which uses a weighted average, gave a score of 48 out of 100 based on 10 critics, indicating "mixed or average" reviews.

+Maggie Lovitt for Collider gave the series a 7/10 score.
+Lovitt did not care for the violence particularly towards Black people and women, finding it gratuitous, and did not like the historical embellishments, but complimented the general adherence to the spirit of the subject matter and the ensemble cast, particularly Paul Anderson's Stokely Reeves as the main villain.

+Aramide Tinubu for Variety had a critical review stating, "Though sprawling and highly detailed, The Gray House becomes so clunky and overrun with extraneous characters and narratives that the women at its center nearly get lost in the chaos."